wazuh/wazuh-documentation/source/user-manual/reference/ossec-conf/global.rst

 		<global>
 		</global>

-Global configuration generally applies to features that affect the system as a whole, rather than just one component.
+Global configuration generally applies to features that affect the system as a whole, rather than a specific component.

 Options
 -------